 C245 Social Science and Legal Process

 The timing of when students must complete their psychology and law courses is very flexible.
 Students can take these courses either before or after their comprehensive examinations and advancement examinations.

-The Concentration in Psychology and Law is obtained as an additional option in the doctoral program in the Department of Psychology & Social Behavior (PSB).
-Students interested in pursuing this concentration would need to apply and be admitted for graduate study in PSB.
+The Concentration in Psychology and Law is obtained as an additional option in the doctoral program in the Department of Psychological Science (PSCI).
+Students interested in pursuing this concentration would need to apply and be admitted for graduate study in PSCI.
 For information on admission, click here.